MrEn1gma/Writeups/m0lecon-CTF-Teaser/2020/Andry/README.md

 }
 ```
 # Final
-Turning back to the class `DynamicLoaderService`, after generated file `.dex` success, this function `handleActionFoo` will call `decrypt()` function and use this magic key `EASYPEASY` to get the flag.
+Turning back to the class `DynamicLoaderService`, after generated file `.dex` success, this function `handleActionFoo` would be called `decrypt()` function and use this magic key `EASYPEASY` to get the flag.
 I resolve to use this code to write a script :D.
 > The final solution i saved it to `Andry/solve1.java`

 # Conclusion